Renting in Ontario

 If you have a case management hearing scheduled, see the practice direction for more information about what to expect and how to prepare for your hearing date.

-- the application can be discontinued because the tenant has paid in full all arrears and the application fee
+- An order can be issued because the application is discontinued; the tenant has paid in full all arrears and the application fee

-- the parties have agreed to resolve the issues
+- An order can be issued because the parties have agreed to a payment agreement

-You can file this form online on the Tribunals Ontario Portal.
-If you are unable to file on the portal, you can email the form to LTB.Evidence@ontario.ca, or mail or courier the form to the closest regional office.
-Please include your file number and the words “Advance Resolution Request” in the subject line.
+Applicants can submit the form using the Tribunals Ontario Portal.
+If you are unable to file on the portal, you can email the form to LTB@Ontario.ca.
+Please include your file number and the title of your request in the subject line.

 Requesting an Accommodation